getcarina/getcarina.com/_best-practices/container-technologies-scheduling-management.md

 In terms of which technology to use:

-- Fleet is new to the scene and has a decent community following, but it seems limited in its capabilities with regard to advance scheduling an health metrics.
+- Fleet has a strong community following, but it seems limited in its capabilities with regard to advance scheduling and health metrics.
 It’s also early in Fleet's development.

 - Mesos is the front-runner with some heavy names utilizing it today in their infrastructure.
-Also, Mesosphere, the company that is commercializing Mesos and is a separate entity from Apache (the developer of Mesos) has currently started work on a Mesos framework to support Kubernetes [(3)](#resources) and has gotten a good amount of traction.
+Also, Mesosphere, the company that is commercializing Mesos and is a separate entity from Apache (the developer of Mesos) has currently started work on a Mesos framework to support Kubernetes [(4)](#resources) and has gotten a good amount of traction.

 **Current Recommendation:** Mesos